-17. The risk analysis consists of assessing the possibilities of noncompliance and their impacts.
-In essence, Figure 2 shows the rationale.

-18. Once followed the path described, a better rationale will be available to consider the necessity:

-- (a) To check of vehicle, its parts and equipment during the life of the vehicle; - (b) To foresee any kind of provision required during the Type Approval;

-(c) To provide Competent Authorities with data and system access for an impartial assessment.

-19. The requirements to fulfil at each stage of whole-life compliance shall be coordinated with those of the Type Approval.
+- 17. The risk analysis consists of assessing the possibilities of noncompliance and their impacts.
+In essence, Figure 2 shows the rationale. - 18.
+Once followed the path described, a better rationale will be available to consider the necessity: - (a) To check of vehicle, its parts and equipment during the life of the vehicle; - (b) To foresee any kind of provision required during the Type Approval; - (c) To provide Contracting Parties and the bodies performing an authoritative task under governmental control with data and system access for an impartial assessment. - 19.
+The requirements to fulfil at each stage of whole-life compliance shall be coordinated with those of the Type Approval.
+They shall be intended to assess whether the respective parts, components and systems of the vehicle maintain a satisfactory level of safety and environmental characteristics in comparison to those required at the time of approval, or retrofit.

+This should not create new legal obligations that contradict those defined in the scope of vehicles, components and systems Type-Approval.

+It shall also be ensured that the requirements would not induce the implementation of new feature updates in addition to those necessary at the date of the vehicle type approval, e.g. in line with the "repair as produced principle".

+The requirements shall take into account any original and non-original replacement part that are legally intended for the fitment on that vehicle and that maintain the safety or environmental performances within a reasonable tolerance from the performance level of the vehicle at the time of its approval, or retrofit.
-20. The stages of whole-life compliance and their relationships shall be designed in such a way as to reasonably facilitate each others' objectives and provide information and data when appropriate.

-21. Performances may be verified by methods different from those prescribed in the relevant UN Regulations, Global Technical Regulations, Rules and other relevant UN ECE documents.

-22. The stages of whole-life compliance may include legal requirements different than those defined in the scope of vehicle approval.
+- 20. The stages of whole-life compliance and their relationships shall be designed in such a way as to reasonably facilitate each others' objectives and provide information and data to Contracting Parties-and the bodies performing an authoritative task under governmental control when appropriate. - 21.
+Performances may be verified by methods different from those prescribed in the relevant UN Regulations, Global Technical Regulations, Rules and other relevant UN ECE documents. - 22.
+The stages of whole-life compliance may include legal requirements different than from but not contradicting those defined in the scope of vehicle Type Approval.

-Figure 2

-The approach for assessing the possibilities of noncompliance and their impacts
+$Figure\ 2$ The approach for assessing the possibilities of noncompliance and their impacts